LukeGrahamLandry/franca/devlog.md

 ---

+- dynamic dispatch: readdir, clear_cache
+- random spewing of executables is getting on my nerves. limit it to the `target` directory.
+- yikes did cloudflare die? makes it more obvious that my `./boot/temporary/*.sh` is not an acceptable solution! tho that's part of why i want to get rid of `#target_os`, then i can just have one program instead of one per os, just need a system loader specific loader.
+- type out the argcls table like qbe does. compiles in 4ms instead of 12ms and is less unintelligible, 250 lines of table instead of my 150 lines of boolean expressions. that's probably better,

 ## (Jun 11)

 I think I've changed my mind about using cosmo.
 They have grander goals than I do and trying to reduce it